BZemba87/lastseen/README.md

 - Once the deployment process is complete, you will be able to click on a link to your deployed site

+## Reuse of React Components

+- Code from the Post Create Form was reused for the Post Edit Form and Comment Edit Form.

 ## Future Features
 - Users will be able to follow each other
 - Users will be able to update their profiles